weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ## Binary sources

 Weaviate core releases include executable Linux binaries.
-When you instantiate a client with Embedded Weaviate, the client uses the binary packages to create a temporary Weaviate instance that persists while your client code runs.
+When you instantiate an Embedded Weaviate client, the client checks for local copies of the binary packages.
+If the client finds the binary files, it runs them to create a temporary Weaviate instance.
+If not, the client downloads the binaries and saves them in your `binary_path` directory.

+The Embedded Weaviate instance goes away when your client exits.
+However, the client does not delete the binary files.
+The next time your client runs, it checks for the binaries and uses the saved binaries if they exist.

 ### File list
 For a list of the files that are included in a release, see the Assets section of the Release Notes page for that release on [GitHub](https://github.com/weaviate/weaviate/releases).